Skip to Content

 Keswick Town lake district

-Conclude the day meandering Keswick Town Centre.
+Conclude Day 1 in Keswick Town Centre.

 Keswick is a charming market town with historic landmarks and quaint independent shops.
 There are also plenty of bars, pubs, and restaurants to keep you entertained of an evening.

+Market day is on Saturday, but we were there mid-week, and the town still had a great vibe.
 We enjoyed a fabulous pub grub dinner at the Pack Horse Inn, just what we needed after a strenuous hike!

-Day 2 of 3 in the Lake District
+Day 2 of 3 Days in the Lake District

 Buttermere Lake, Waterfalls, & Swimming